Hostdon/pleroma/docs/configuration/cheatsheet.md

     Each strategy is shipped as a separate dependency; in order to get the strategies, run `OAUTH_CONSUMER_STRATEGIES="..." mix deps.get`, e.g. `OAUTH_CONSUMER_STRATEGIES="twitter facebook google microsoft" mix deps.get`.
 The server should also be started with `OAUTH_CONSUMER_STRATEGIES="..." mix phx.server` in case you enable any strategies.

 !!! note
-    Each strategy requires separate setup (on external provider side and Pleroma side).
+    Each strategy requires separate setup (on external provider side and Akkoma side).
 Below are the guidelines on setting up most popular strategies.

 !!! note
     Make sure that `"SameSite=Lax"` is set in `extra_cookie_attrs` when you have this feature enabled.
 OAuth consumer mode will not work with `"SameSite=Strict"`